hphelion/documentation/cli.windows.installation.md

 The shell detects that this is your first time logging in and prompts you for these items.

     ===============================================================
-    Welcome to the HP Cloud Services Powershell Environment.
+    Welcome to the HP Cloud Powershell Environment.
     ===============================================================

        --> Registering Providers. . .